corby-dev/corby/SELF_HOSTING.md

 ### Step 2: Installing MongoDB.

-*If this database is already installed on your machine, then you can skip to step 3.*
+*If this xyz.d1snin.corby.database is already installed on your machine, then you can skip to step 3.*

 *All you need is to download mongodb and run it.
 You can download it [here](https://docs.mongodb.com/manual/administration/install-community/).*